paradisec-archive/PARADISEC_workflows/05_digitising_manuscripts.md

 ### Hardware
 * Using a tripod with lights that you can clip onto a shelf, the tripod legs, or even the back of a chair offers a less expensive setup than using a photo stand.
-* If you cannot afford an DSLR, a compact digital camera similar to the Canon PowerShot G12 mentioned above can certainly perform very well and meet archival standards.
+* If you cannot afford an DSLR, a mirrorless, fixed lens, compact digital camera similar to the Canon PowerShot G12 mentioned above can certainly perform very well and meet archival standards.
 * If you are not going to use tethering for image capture, try to find a camera that has an articulated LCD screen, not a fixed screen.
 This will allow you to move the viewfinder to a position to easily see the image before you shoot.
 You can see an articulated screen in the photo of the Cannon PowerShot above, within the section introducing the [Velbon shelf clamp](https://paradisec-archive.github.io/PARADISEC_workflows/05_digitising_manuscripts.html#velbon-shelf-clamp).

 ### Software